Accessing data on network share over CIFS/SMB

 net use <drive_letter>: /delete

-The script you place in a Script Job gets executed by the Agent, runs in the same system session as the Agent, and therefore accesses the network resource with the proper credentials making it visible to the Agent.
+The script you place in a Run Script Job gets executed by the Agent, runs in the same system session as the Agent, and therefore accesses the network resource with the proper credentials making it visible to the Agent.

 Network share credentials